413

-Year 413 (CDXIII) was a common year starting on Wednesday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Herclianus and Lucius (or, less frequently, year 1166 Ab urbe condita).
+Year 413 (CDXIII) was a common year starting on Wednesday of the Julian calendar.
+At the time, it was known as the Year of the Consulship of Heraclianus and Lucius (or, less frequently, year 1166 Ab urbe condita).
 The denomination 413 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.